The Benefits of Getting Outdoors

 Mother Nature Is Good for Your Heart

-There is evidence that spending some time outdoors is good for your heart, which happens to be important since cardiovascular disease is still the leading disease related cause of death in the United States.
+There is evidence that spending some time outdoors is good for your heart, which happens to be important since cardiovascular disease is still the leading disease-related cause of death in the United States.
 One way that this is accomplished is through a reduction in blood pressure.

-One study found that spending time outside, walking through a wooded area, decreased stress and stress related hormone levels in participants, which lead to lower all blood pressure levels among the individuals in the study.
+One study found that spending time outside, walking through a wooded area, decreased stress and stress-related hormone levels in participants, which lead to lower all blood pressure levels among the individuals in the study.

 The Great Outdoors Is Good for Your Long-Term Health

 Everything about spending some time outdoors seems to point in one direction – improved long-term health.
-For instance, we already touched on how getting outside tends to increase your level of physical activity overall, and can reduce blood pressure, but the health boosting benefits go even deeper than that.
+For instance, we already touched on how getting outside tends to increase your level of physical activity overall, and can reduce blood pressure, but the health-boosting benefits go even deeper than that.

 There’s some evidence to suggest that soaking up mother nature’s bounty helps to reduce inflammation.
 Why is this so important for long term health?
 Well, for starters, inflammation is the primary precursor to many of the chronic diseases that our society suffers from today.

 Serious health conditions like diabetes, heart disease, autoimmune disorders, and cancer all start out with chronic inflammation.
-Any steps you can take to reduce the inflammatory affect in your body is an automatic plus for your long-term health and chronic disease prevention.
+Any steps you can take to reduce the inflammatory effect in your body is an automatic plus for your long-term health and chronic disease prevention.

 Nature Makes Us Happy

-Even the person who would never describe themselves as being “outdoorsy” has to admit that some time in outside on the perfect fall day does something wonderful for their disposition.
+Even the person who would never describe themselves as being “outdoorsy” has to admit that some time outside on the perfect fall day does something wonderful for their disposition.
 Whether it’s the sunshine, the sounds of nature, or even the smell of a crisp fall morning, it’s hard not to feel a little happier, lighter, and more content with life when you make spending a little time in the great outdoors a priority.